ewilded/shelling/README.md

 ## payload_generator
 ## Trying to define and implement a proper anatomy of nix command injection
-## Let's try to create proper nix command injection anatomy
-## we can deal with three types of shitty check filters:
+## We can deal with three types of shitty check filters:
 ## 1) the ones that only force the string to begin properly, like ^\w+
 ## 2) the ones that only force the string to end properly, like \w+$
 ## 3) the ones that only force the string to have proper beginning and end, with a loophole inside of them, e.g. ^\w+\s+.*\w+$